yichx/yichx.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Robust Federated Learning Mitigates Client-side Data Reconstruction Attacks"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: "I am the first author to write this paper.
 This paper introduces an aggregation rule to address these vulnerabilities.
-Additionally, it presents an adaptive attack that has the capability to subtly undermine the proposed defense. <a href='/publication/2009-10-01-paper-title-number-1' target='_blank' style='color: #007bff; text-decoration: none;'>details</a>"
+Additionally, it presents an adaptive attack that has the capability to subtly undermine the proposed defense. <a href='/publication/2009-10-01-paper-title-number-1' target='_blank' style='color: #007bff; text-decoration: none; font-size: 16px;'>details</a>..."
 venue: 'NDSS'
 date: 2023-06-28
 ---